-This report summarizes the projected environmental and economic effects of Colorado adopting ACC II.
+This report summarizes the projected environmental and economic effects of New Mexico adopting ACC II.
 To better understand the range of possible outcomes from adopting such a policy, three scenarios were modeled which varied the manufacturer compliance mechanisms as well as the electric grid.
 Three specific ACC II scenarios were evaluated:

-- ACC II Flex: Colorado adopts the ACC II regulation and manufacturers use many of the compliance flexibilities discussed above.9 Due to these flexibilities, manufacturers would be able to sell fewer ZEVs needed for compliance in Colorado by about 13 percent of total sales in MY 2027 (i.e., about 30 percent of sales as opposed to the 43 percent of sales nominally required in that model year).
-A similar reduction of about 10 to 12 percent from the nominal requirement is assumed in each year for MYs 2028 through 2030, with full compliance needed in MY 2031 and through the program's end in MY 2035.
-Under this scenario, new ICE vehicles that are purchased between MY 2027 and MY 2034 are certified to CARB's LEV standards. - ACC II Flex + Clean Grid: Manufacturers follow the sales trajectories in the ACC II Flex scenario, and additionally Colorado decarbonizes their electric grid faster than currently required and Colorado reaches 100 percent clean generation by 2040. - ACC II Full + Clean Grid: Colorado adopts the ACC II regulation and manufacturers do not use any of the compliance flexibilities discussed above.
+- ACC II Flex: New Mexico adopts California's ACC II regulation starting in MY2027 and manufacturers use many of the compliance flexibilities discussed above.9 Due to these flexibilities, manufacturers would be able to sell fewer ZEVs needed for compliance in New Mexico by about 11 percent of total sales in MY 2027 (i.e., about 24 percent of sales as opposed to the 35 percent of sales nominally required in that model year).
+A similar reduction of about 10 to 12 percent from the nominal requirement is assumed in each year for MYs 2028 through 2030, with full compliance needed in MY 2031 through the program's end in MY 2035.
+Under this scenario, new ICE vehicles that are purchased between MY 2027 and MY 2034 are certified to CARB's LEV standards. - ACC II Flex + Clean Grid: Manufacturers follow the sales trajectories in the ACC II Flex scenario, and additionally New Mexico decarbonizes their electric grid faster than currently required and New Mexico reaches 100 percent clean generation by 2040. - ACC II Full + Clean Grid: New Mexico adopts California's ACC II regulation and manufacturers do not use any of the compliance flexibilities discussed above.
 Under this scenario, manufacturers follow the "ACC II Full" compliance schedule shown on Figure 1.
-Like the ACC II Flex + Clean Grid scenario, this scenario assumes that Colorado decarbonizes their electric grid faster than currently required and reaches 100 percent clean generation by 2040.
+Like the ACC II Flex + Clean Grid scenario, this scenario assumes that New Mexico decarbonizes their electric grid faster than currently required and reaches 100 percent clean generation by 2040.